 Tips for Residents

 Minimize Waste while spending more time at home.
 Moving toward zero waste may not be at the top of our to-do lists.
-The COVID-19 restrictions present multiple challenges to our usual waste reduction habits.
-It is still possible—and desirable—to waste as little as possible as we strive to stay healthy and sane.

 - Shopping: Make a list and check what foods you already have, maybe hiding in the back of your fridge or pantry, to avoid unnecessary purchases